Skip to Content

 There are three main ways to apply for the Bachelor of Design with Honours (BDes(Hons)).

-The application due date is 1 October each year.
-Late applications will be considered if space is available.
 See the College of Creative Arts website for more detail about portfolios and portfolio pre-approval.

 It is recommended that international students apply at least three months before the start date to allow for processing.